 The AfterShokz Trekz Air is quite a big improvement over their previous models.
 The ergonomic design of these headphones and their remarkable sound quality really makes them the best bone conduction headphones out there.
 Although a little pricier than some of its counterparts, you can be sure that the Trekz Air will not leave you unsatisfied.
 The plethora of features offered with the Trekz Air makes them the perfect purchase if you have a few bucks to spare.

 For our second spot in the best available bone conduction headphones, we again have one produced by AfterShokz.
-It should not come as a surprise to anyone familiar with this category of headphones that AfterShokz has put out a number of amazing bone-conducting headphones.
+It should not come as a surprise to anyone familiar with this category of headphones that AfterShokz has put out several amazing bone-conducting headphones.
 The Trekz Titanium, although an older model than the Trekz Air, is still a very valid and safe choice.

 With a very reasonable price and ease of use, the Trekz Titanium is still regarded as one of the best bone conduction headphones out there.
-For its ergonomic design, comfortable wear and amazing sound quality, the Trekz Titanium is very widely used among runners.
-Although not waterproof as the Trekz Air, this pair of headphone will still grant you protection against moisture.
+For its ergonomic design, comfortable wear, and amazing sound quality, the Trekz Titanium is very widely used among runners.
+Although not waterproof as the Trekz Air, this pair of headphones will still grant you protection against moisture.

 Moving further down our list, we have the Vidonn F1 bone-conducting headphones taking the spot of number three.
-We’ve seen a number of Chinese companies manufacture bone conduction headphones which bear a striking resemblance to some AfterShokz models.
+We’ve seen many Chinese companies manufacture bone conduction headphones that bear a striking resemblance to some AfterShokz models.
 However, the Vidonn F1 effectively have made their own mark as they’re one of the best affordable bone conduction headphones that you can get.

 The sound quality on the Vidonn F1 is quite good.
 And that is precisely why the Vidonn F1 is so great as it offers great sound with a cheap price tag.
-The sound is very well balanced but some might find that the bass is lacking the punch.
+The sound is very well balanced but some might find that the bass is lacking punch.
 For that reason, you’ll find that the Vidonn F1 excels in listening to podcasts and phone calls over listening to music.
-Additionally, the active noise cancellation helps filter out ambient noise so the other person the call can easily understand what you’re saying.
+Additionally, the active noise cancellation helps filter out ambient noise so the other person on the call can easily understand what you’re saying.
 As for music, you can easily enjoy songs of all genres but the Vidonn F1 really excels in making the vocals really crisp.
 And as far as the battery life is concerned, 6 hours of battery life is the claim.
 Unfortunately, it rarely lives up to that claim, averaging out at 4 or 4 and a half hours.

 The Vidonn F1 is arguably the best bang for buck bone conduction headphones out there.
 Despite its cheap price tag, you’re looking at a solid headphone with a durable build and decent sound.
 Some audiophiles might find the lacking bass to be a dealbreaker however, if you’re an audiophile then you probably should be investing in dedicated headphones instead.